quephird/quartzite-test/README.md

 * Implement `migrate` and `rollback` functions in one of the namespaces in this project; I chose the only one used, `quartite-test.core`.
 * Set up task aliases in `profile.clj` to invoke those functions.

-I also wanted to facilitate the need for a local database, and it turns out that that problem has been solved too, namely the `lein-postgres` plugin.
+I also wanted to simplify the setup of a local database, and it turns out that that problem has been addressed too, namely the `lein-postgres` plugin.
 To get this working, I needed to:

-*

-## Getting it running
+* Set up the dependency in `:plugins` section of `project.clj`.
+* Configure the port on which the Postgres instance would listen.

+Next, I needed to insure that the port specified in `project.clj` was consistent with that configuration specified in the `quartzite.core` namespace.
+I also needed to craft the JDBC URL in that same configuration to include the `postgres` user as a query parameter; as far as I can tell, the user cannot be configured to be anything else in `project.clj`.

+## Running the demo

 This project requires Leiningen; you can find instructions on how to install it here: http://www.leiningen.org/